CFD for Automotive Industry

 As computing power and software gets more available, it makes sense to use CFD even in simple design cases.

 One of the key progress drivers in the automobile industry is the electro-mobility.
-The range and usability of the electric cars improves on yearly basis.
+The range and usability of electric cars improve on a yearly basis.
 Still, the thermal management of batteries or electric superchargers is a very demanding task.
 Battery cell’s performance strongly depends on the external temperature, own voltage, age and charge level.
 The charger’s performance strongly depends on the cooling efficiency as very large electric currents inevitably lead to heat generation during conduction.
-In both of these areas CFD definitely plays one of the major roles.
+In both of these areas, CFD definitely plays one of the major roles.

 It was necessary to accelerate the design workflow.
 But it was impossible unless some parts of the process were simplified.

 QuickerSim delivered a dedicated application for simulating heat transfer in the radiator using specifically tailored model (not available in standard CFD packages).
 Such a solution did not require CAD geometry and mesh generation as the shape was parameterized with a few parameters and the radiator surrogate was build automatically.
 The calculations also lasted much less – it took only 45 minutes for a single desktop processor to complete the job.
 The accuracy of the calculation turned out to be 2%, what is acceptable in most cases.

 What were the results?
 The project cycle has been shortened from 14 to 4 days, and over 80% of cases are currently being analyzed using our solution!
 The costs of licenses and electricity have also been reduced.